-- 01.0 Demonstration of a simple depth and foundational breadth of EMS systems. - 02.0 Demonstration of a simple depth, simple breadth of research and evidence-based decision making. - 03.0 Demonstration of a fundamental depth, foundational breadth of workforce safety and wellness. - 04.0 Demonstration of a fundamental depth, foundational breadth of the principles of medical documentation and report writing. - Demonstration of a simple depth, simple breadth of the EMS communication system, communication with other health care professionals, and team communication. - 06.0 Demonstration of a simple depth and simple breadth of the principles of therapeutic communication. - 07.0 Demonstration of a fundamental depth, foundational breadth of medical legality and ethics. - 08.0 Demonstrate the application of fundamental knowledge of the anatomy and function of all human systems to the practice of EMS. - 09.0 Demonstrate the application of fundamental knowledge in the use of medical terminology and medical terms. - 10.0 Demonstrate the application of a fundamental knowledge of the causes, pathophysiology and management of shock and the components of resuscitation. - 11.0 Demonstrate the application of fundamental knowledge of life span development to patient assessment and management. - 12.0 Demonstrate the use of simple knowledge of the principles of illness and injury prevention in emergency care. - 13.0 Demonstrate a simple depth, simple breadth for medication safety and kinds of medications used during an emergency. - 14.0 Demonstrate a fundamental depth and foundational breadth of medication administration within the scope of practice of the EMT. - 15.0 Demonstrate a fundamental depth and simple breadth of emergency medications within the scope of practice of the EMT. - 16.0 Demonstrate a foundational depth, foundational breadth of airway management within the scope of practice of the EMT. - 17.0 Demonstrate a fundamental depth, foundational breadth of respiration. - 18.0 Demonstrate a fundamental depth, foundational breadth of assessment and management utilizing artificial ventilation. - 19.0 Demonstrate a fundamental depth, foundational breadth of scene management and multiple patient situations. - 20.0 Demonstrate a fundamental depth, simple breadth of the primary assessment for all patient situations. - 21.0 Demonstrate a fundamental depth, foundational breadth of the components of history taking. - 22.0 Demonstrate a fundamental depth, foundational breadth of techniques used for a secondary assessment. - 23.0 Demonstrate a simple depth, simple breath of monitoring devices within the scope of practice of the EMT. - 24.0 Demonstrate a fundamental depth, foundational breadth of how and when to perform a reassessment for all patient situations.
+- 01.0 Demonstrate a simple depth, foundational breadth of knowledge of EMS systems. - 02.0 Demonstrate a simple depth, simple breadth of knowledge of research and evidence-based decision making. - 03.0 Demonstrate a fundamental depth, foundational breadth of knowledge of workforce safety and wellness. - 04.0 Demonstrate a fundamental depth, foundational breadth of knowledge of the principles of medical documentation and report writing. - 05.0 Demonstrate a simple depth, simple breadth of knowledge of the EMS communication system, communication with other health care professionals, and team communication. - 06.0 Demonstrate a simple depth, simple breadth of knowledge of the principles of therapeutic communication. - 07.0 Demonstrate a fundamental depth, foundational breadth of knowledge of medical legality and ethics. - 08.0 Demonstrate a fundamental knowledge of the anatomy and function of all human systems to the practice of EMS. - 09.0 Demonstrate a fundamental knowledge in the use of medical terminology. - 10.0 Demonstrate a fundamental knowledge of the causes and pathophysiology of shock and the components of resuscitation. - 11.0 Demonstrate a fundamental knowledge of life span development to patient assessment and management. - 12.0 Demonstrate a simple knowledge of the principles of illness and injury prevention in emergency care. - 13.0 Demonstrate a simple depth, simple breadth of knowledge of pharmacology, medication safety, and medication types used during an emergency. - 14.0 Demonstrate a fundamental depth, simple breadth of knowledge of emergency medications within the scope of practice of the EMT. - 15.0 Demonstrate a foundational depth, fundamental breadth of knowledge of airway management across the life span within the scope of practice of the EMT. - 16.0 Demonstrate a fundamental depth, foundational breadth of knowledge of respiration.